jlawrence16/pandas_challenge/README.md

 ---------------------------------
-I received hekp from TA / AskBCS with one line of code (line 79) school_types = school_data.set_index(["school_name"])["type"] I was trying to pulkl the same information of data that was alreafy grouped.
+I received hekp from TA / AskBCS with one line of code (line 79) school_types = school_data.set_index(["school_name"])["type"] I was trying to pull the same information of data that was alreafy grouped.
 ---------------------------------